 Should campers at Camp Kahuna present behavioural challenges, the following process is defined:

 1. We talk to the camper to see what the difficulty is and relate our expectations

-2. If the behaviour continues the child will have a time out, missing a few minutes of an activity
+2. If the behaviour continues, the child will have a time-out, missing a few minutes of an activity

-3. If the behaviour continues we will contact a parent or guardian to inform them of what is going on and ask for suggestions
+3. If the behaviour continues, we will contact a parent or guardian to inform them of what is going on and ask for suggestions

-4. If the behaviour continues the child will talk to their parent
+4. If the behaviour continues, the child will talk to their parent

 Camp Kahuna works diligently to ensure that all camp families are satisfied with the quality of our camp program.
-Should there be any concerns, comments or questions with the camp program, camp staff or campers, please take these up with our directors, who work onsite at Camp Kahuna.
+Should there be any concerns, comments or questions with the camp program, camp staff or campers, please take these up with our lead Staff, who work onsite at Camp Kahuna.
 We are always interested in constructive criticism as we want our camp to exceed your expectations.

 FACE TO FACE

 If you have a concern or question about camp, we would prefer to talk to you face to face.
 Emails do not have a "tone" and can be misinterpreted.

 Camp Kahuna is a peanut-free facility.
 Camp Kahuna buys all food for sleepaway camps ensuring that it is peanut-free.
 We thoroughly clean our kitchen area and do everything possible to eliminate contaminants.
 Other camps use our facility, so we do everything possible to reduce risk.
 Day camps are also Peanut free.
 We ask that parents not send their campers items containing or may contain peanuts.

 Camp Kahuna provides safe and accessible drinking water stations around our facility.
 You must send a refillable water bottle to camp with your camper each day.

 Camp Kahuna can accommodate some special diets at our sleepaway camps.